ABSTRACT SUBMISSION GUIDELINES

 - No changes can be made to the abstract after the submission deadline.

-- Please do not submit an abstract if none of the authors intend to attend the in-person conference, as we may ask that speakers are present for a live Q&A session after each of the sessions.
+- Please do not submit an abstract if none of the authors intend to attend the online conference, as we may ask that speakers are present for a live Q&A session after each of the pre-recorded sessions.

 - It is understood that only fully registered delegates can proceed to present at the conference.